Knotx/knotx-fragments-chrome-extension/README.md

 3. run command to fire snapshot tests: `yarn run snapshot`

 ### Snapshots
 We use 2 kind of snapshot tests.
 Markup snapshots, and Image snpashots.
-You can find config, and diff output in ``` src/js/snapshots/```.
-If you want to change a look or markup, you have to remove old snapshots and create new by `yarn run snapshot`
+Both of them are implemented using storybook.
+You can find config and diff output in ``` src/js/snapshots/```.
+If you want to change a look or markup, you have to remove old snapshots and create new by `yarn run snapshot` (in case of image snapshots) or `yarn run test` ( in case of markup snapshots)

 Image snapshots use another jest config file then unit tests, and murkup snapshots.
 You can find config in ```jest-snapshot.config.js```